Valhalla Hotel & Conference Centre – Scandia Room

 Location: Anemki Wajiw

-Young Thunder Singerz, a youth drum group from northern Ontario, will lift their voices and drums in a powerful sharing of song, honouring the heartbeat of the land, the strength of our youth, and the living traditions passed through generations.
+Charging Thunder Singerz, a youth drum group from northern Ontario, will lift their voices and drums in a powerful sharing of song, honouring the heartbeat of the land, the strength of our youth, and the living traditions passed through generations.

 Location: Anemki Wajiw